prebid/Prebid.js/modules/uid2IdSystem.md

 ## Client-Side Token Generation (CSTG) mode

 For publishers seeking a purely client-side integration without the complexities of server-side involvement, the CSTG mode is highly recommended.
-This mode necessitates the provision of a public key, subscription ID, and directly identifying information (DII).
+This mode requires the provision of a public key, subscription ID and [directly identifying information (DII)](https://unifiedid.com/docs/ref-info/glossary-uid#gl-dii) - either emails or phone numbers.
 In the CSTG mode, the module takes on the responsibility of encrypting the DII, generating the UID2 token, and handling token refreshes when necessary.

 To configure the module to use this mode, you must:
-1. Set `parmas.serverPublicKey`  and `params.subscription`
+1. Set `parmas.serverPublicKey`  and `params.subscriptionId`
-2. Provide **ONLY ONE DII** by set `params.email`/`params.phone`/`params.emailHash`/`params.phoneHash`
+2. Provide **ONLY ONE DII** by setting **ONLY ONE** of `params.email`/`params.phone`/`params.emailHash`/`params.phoneHash`

+For the correct way to generate email and phone hash, refer to this [UID2 documentation](https://unifiedid.com/docs/getting-started/gs-normalization-encoding).

 ### CSTG example